misiektoja/instagram_monitor/README.md

   - changes in **profile visibility** (public to private and vice versa)
 - **Anonymous download** of users' **story images and videos** without leaving view traces
 - **Download** of users' **post images and post / reel videos**
-- **Email notifications** for different events (new posts, reels, stories, changes in followings, followers, bio, profile pictures, visibility and errors)
+- **Email and webhook notifications** for different events (new posts, reels, stories, changes in followings, followers, bio, profile pictures, visibility and errors)
-- **Webhook notifications** (Discord-compatible) for all monitored events
-- **Terminal Dashboard** - beautiful, live-updating terminal dashboard with real-time stats and mode toggle (press 'm' to switch views)
+- **Terminal Dashboard** - beautiful, live-updating terminal dashboard with real-time stats and interactive controls
-- **Web Dashboard** - modern, real-time UI on localhost with stats, mode toggle, manual check trigger, and activity feed
+- **Web Dashboard** - modern, real-time UI on localhost with stats, interactive controls and activity feed
-- **Dual Dashboard modes**: 'user' mode (simple/minimal display) or 'config' mode (detailed with all settings and variables).
-Applies to both terminal and Web Dashboard.
-Toggle with 'm' key or web dashboard button.
-- **Detailed follower logging** - fetches followers/followings every check to detect changes even when counts remain the same
-- **Debug mode** with verbose output, shows every check, supports manual 'check' command to trigger immediate checks
-- **Last/Next check display** - always shows when the last check occurred and when the next one is scheduled
-- **Attaching changed profile pictures** and **stories/posts/reels images** directly in email notifications
+- **Attaching changed profile pictures** and **stories/posts/reels images** directly in notifications
 - **Displaying the profile picture** and **stories/posts/reels images** right in your terminal (if you have `imgcat` installed)
 - **Saving all user activities and profile changes** with timestamps to a **CSV file**
 - Support for both **public and private profiles**